 The Division of Education has as its purpose to facilitate the academic and professional development of students toward the goal of becoming competent and effective teachers, health professionals and leisure specialists.
 Morris College’s Teacher Education Program offers the opportunity for participation in this challenging and rewarding professional endeavor.

 The Division of Education offers majors in Early Childhood Education, Elementary Education, Health Science, and Recreation Administration and secondary education specializations in biology, mathematics, English, and social studies.
 The Division also administers three special programs: (1) the Army Reserve Officer Training Corps (ROTC), which is a professional program designed to produce future officers for the United States Army; (2) the Cooperative Education program, which enables students to acquire work experience while they are still in College; and (3) the “Call Me Mister” program, which seeks to attract more minorities as teachers in the state’s public elementary schools.
 The Division operates within the framework of the institution’s philosophy of preparing students for professional service in the public schools, in health science and recreation programs, and in the armed forces.
+Students who are interested in a degree in Education can also choose a Secondary Education Degree in Mathematics, Biology, English, and Social Studies.
+For more information, please click on one of the Secondary Education Degree links above.

 The Teacher Education Program is accredited by the Council for the Accreditation of Educator Preparation (CAEP).